DiarmuidM/aqmen-data-wrangling-in-R/resources/README.md

 [https://www.cs.upc.edu/~robert/teaching/estadistica/rprogramming.pdf](https://www.cs.upc.edu/~robert/teaching/estadistica/rprogramming.pdf) <br>
 _A short guide to the more programmatic aspects of R, though there are a number of sections on data wrangling._

+Sanchez, G. (2019) Handling Strings with R. [http://www.gastonsanchez.com/r4strings/](http://www.gastonsanchez.com/r4strings/) <br>
+_Very good treatment of dealing with strings in R, especially the use of regular expressions._

 #### Python

 VanderPlas, J. (2016) Python Data Science Handbook: Essential Tools for Working with Data.